 Indicator 1: Gender pay gap.
 Our score is 36/40

-The differences mainly concern engineers and managers overt the age of 30.
+The differences mainly concern engineers and managers aged between 30 and 39.

-The analysis focuses on people who had a change in status or coefficient during the year.
+The analysis focuses on people who have moved to a higher internal classification level (jobclassification).
 Therefore they are:

-• Promotions from supervisor to Manager status: concerned two women in 2023.
+• Promotions to Manager status: concerned three men in 2024.

 Indicator 4: Percentage of employees who had a raise following their maternity leave return.
 Our score is 15/15